-Whether you’re a busy college student or are simply trying to juggle the responsibilities of daily life, a balanced diet can positively impact your health and well-being, mood, cognitive function, stress levels, risk of chronic disease, and more.
+When you’re trying to juggle the responsibilities of daily life, a balanced diet can positively impact your health and well-being, mood, cognitive function, stress levels, risk of chronic disease, and more.
 Dairy foods can help reduce the risk of type II diabetes and cardiovascular disease and stroke, as well as play an integral role in our bone health.

-While low-fat and fat-free dairy foods are recommended within the current Dietary Guidelines for Americans as part of an overall healthy dietary pattern, dairy foods also play an important role in your mental health and wellness.
+While dairy foods are recommended within the current Dietary Guidelines for Americans as part of an overall healthy dietary pattern, dairy foods also play an important role in your mental health and wellness.
 This can be associated with stress relief, calmness, and mindfulness.

 Here are some of the ways in which dairy can improve your physical health, overall well-being, and mental health.